dnagpal1/Candidate-Matching/README.md

 ### ✅ Why LangGraph DAG + Memory Pattern
 - Enables graph-based workflows for phase transitions (e.g., candidate → match → outreach).
-- Built-in support for memory (each recruiter’s preferences or candidate history).
+- Built-in support for memory (each recruiter's preferences or candidate history).
 - Natural support for guardrails, retries, and conditional logic.
 - Each node can be an agent, tool, or evaluator (perfect for modular, extensible design).